O-KAM Pro

 Problem Statement

 🧶1.
-U.S. customers struggle with the intense information and weak visual hierarchy on the Chinese app interface ;
+U.S. customers struggle with the intense information and weak visual hierarchy in the Chinese app interface ;

 🧶2.
-U.S. customers’ emotional needs beyond security monitoring are not given much attention to in the experience design.
+U.S. customers’ emotional needs beyond security monitoring are underrepresented in the experience design.

 Design Strategies